-We suggest you print out all the information and research available.
-Organize this into a folder you can present to every doctor at your initial appointment.
-You need to become familiar with all of the possible clinical symptoms and see which ones match your history.
-No one experiences all the symptoms thank goodness.
+Our first suggestion is to print all the information and research available.
+Organize your printouts and present a copy to every doctor during your initial appointment.
+You will need to familiarize yourself with the possible clinical symptoms.
+No one person will experience all the symptoms thank goodness.
 Every case is specific to the individual.

-Hemosiderin deposits will continue to be problematic.
-Neurotoxic to nerve function patients continue to slowly progressively decline.
-Talking with others in our SS group we’ve found some folks go many years with slight symptoms while others progress at a more rapid rate.
-It may be some were able to have their bleed stopped before there was a massive build up, and others still have ongoing bleeds that are not repairable.
+Talking with others in our Facebook superficial siderosis group we’ve found some folks go many years with only slight symptoms while others progress at a more rapid rate.
+The reason why is unclear, maybe some patients were able to have their bleed stopped before there was a massive build up while others still have ongoing unrepairable bleeds.
 It is important to remember, the rate of decline is unique to every individual.

 Prepare for roadblocks

-Our neurosurgeon was looking for a tumor when he sent Gary in for a new series of scans in 2014.
-Finding answers for the symptoms Gary was experiencing was exhausting.
+Our neurosurgeon was looking for a tumor when he sent Gary in for a new MRI series in 2014.
+Finding answers to the symptoms Gary was experiencing was exhausting.
 One small paragraph at the end of the radiologist report would alter our lives forever.

-When our neurosurgeon called to give us the scan results he happily informed us all the scans were clear.
-No sign of tumors.
-We should proceed with our ENTs plan; Gary should go to an otolaryngologist because of his rapidly declining hearing.
-Gary is nosy.
-He popped the MRI disk we had picked up from the radiologist and read the report himself.
+When our neurosurgeon called he informed us all of Gary’s scans were clear with no sign of new tumors; we should proceed with our ENT’s plan.
+Gary was to travel to an otolaryngologist because of his rapidly declining hearing.
+Gary being nosy, popped his copy of the MRI disk into his laptop and read the radiologist report himself.
 Hmmm?
 What is this superficial siderosis the report references?

-We called and spoke to the office nurse.
-I brought her attention to the radiologist’s findings, and then I read her a short rundown of the symptoms.
-When she relayed our concerns to the doctor his response was, “I’ve never heard of that and it’s so rare what are the chances he even has that?”
-I only bring this up because this neurosurgeon had been a professor at a well-known university.
-If a former university professor was not familiar with Superficial Siderosis, then chances are neither is your doctor.
+I spoke with the neurosurgeon’s nurse about the radiologist’s findings, and read her a list of superficial siderosis symptoms I found on the Dave Hill Blog site.
+When she relayed our conversation to the doctor, his response was, “It’s so rare what are the chances he even has that?”
+This neurosurgeon had been a professor at a well-known university.
+If a former university professor had never seen a case involving superficial siderosis, then chances are neither has your doctor.

-The bottom line is it is challenging to find a neurologist or any physician who is not only willing to accept an SS patient but also is prepared to take the time to research.
+The bottom line is it is challenging to find a neurologist who is both willing to accept a superficial siderosis patient and prepared to research treatment.

-In a May 19, 2015 post in our Facebook group Dr. Levy reported:
+In a May 19, 2015 post to our Facebook group Dr. Levy reported:

 “To all SS patients on Ferriprox or thinking about Ferriprox, I want to take this opportunity to clear a misconception about the expectation of this drug.
 Ferriprox is an iron chelator, a small molecule that binds iron.
 The unique property of Ferriprox that makes it suitable for SS is its ability to dissolve into the spinal fluid and chelate iron on the surface of the brain and spinal cord.
 While Ferriprox is chelating the iron in an SS patient, it should not make the patient feel better in any way (except psychologically maybe?).
 Remember, symptoms from SS are due to damage to the outer layer of the brain due to iron toxicity from the adjacent siderosis layer.
 As long as the siderosis is present, the damage it causes continues even while the iron is being chelated.
 SS patients should expect to continue to progress in their SS disease until the iron is gone and healing can start.
 In my experience, it takes two years in most patients to begin to see reductions in the siderosis extent by MRI.
 Those brain areas that have been cleared can begin to heal while neighboring siderotic brain tissue is being damaged.
 Since I’ve started using Ferriprox in 2010 (the majority since 2012 when the drug was FDA approved in the US), only a few patients have managed to clear all or most of their iron, and in those patients, we saw the most clinical improvement.“

-Chelation therapy is still a very new option that has strict requirements of its own.
-Our neurosurgeon suggested we needed a neurologist.
-Our PCP was willing to begin chelation but after research decided to refer us to a Hematologist.
+Chelation therapy is still considered a very new treatment option that has strict requirements of its own.
+Our neurosurgeon suggested we needed a neurologist to oversee treatment.
+Our PCP was willing to begin chelation once we discovered finding a neurologist was going to be delayed but decided to refer us to a Hematologist.